ThePerfectLink/Chris-Artzoglou-ecc-dssb-IS24-code-challenge/README.md

 # Incomplete features and problems

-These features will be worked on in a separate branch to make retrieval of the original submission easy.
+These features will be worked on in this branch.

 ## Incomplete Features:

--Product Owner Search

--Scrum Master Search

--Proper view page for each ECC project entry

 -Endpoint monitoring

 ## Rough Edges:

--No Code cleanup

 -No front facing text cleanup